Register at:

 The Nuclear Technology Education Consortium (NTEC) was established in 2005 following extensive consultations with the UK nuclear sector, including industry, regulators, the Ministry of Defence, the Nuclear Decommissioning Authority, government departments and the Cogent Sector Skills Council.
 The seven UK universities and higher education institutions in the Consortium provide flexible postgraduate training for the nuclear sector with the breadth and format of the training designed to meet the UK’s projected nuclear skills requirements in decommissioning and clean-up, reactor technology and fusion.

 NTEC comprises the Universities of Birmingham, Central Lancashire, Leeds, Liverpool, Manchester and Sheffield and the Nuclear Department, Navy Command.
 Together they offer a postgraduate-level master’s degree in Nuclear Science and Technology which is delivered in both directly taught and distance learning formats.
-Students register with the university of their choice (Manchester or Sheffield) and visit other members of the consortium to attend their selected course units.
+Students register with the University of Manchester and visit other members of the consortium to attend their selected course units.

 Course accreditation is provided by the Institution of Engineering and Technology (IET), the Institution of Mechanical Engineers (IMechE), the Energy Institute (EI), and the Institute of Materials, Minerals and Mining (IOM3).
 The NTEC programme is also the first nuclear master’s to be endorsed by the Nuclear Institute (NI).